-- 1) Endorses the development of an open emissions trading system for international aviation; and - 2) Requests the Council to develop as a matter of priority the guidelines for open emissions trading for international aviation focusing on establishing the structural and legal basis for aviation's participation in an open trading system, and including key elements such as reporting, monitoring, and compliance, while providing flexibility to the maximum extent possible consistent with the UNFCCC process.
+- 1) Endorses the further development of an open emissions trading system for international aviation; and - 2) Requests the Council, in its further work on this subject, to focus on two approaches.
+Under one approach, ICAO would support the development of a voluntary trading system that interested Contracting States and international organizations might propose.
+Under the other approach, ICAO would provide guidance for use by Contracting States, as appropriate, to incorporate emissions from international aviation into Contracting States' emissions trading schemes consistent with the UNFCCC process.
+Under both approaches, the Council should ensure the guidelines for an open emissions trading system address the structural and legal basis for aviation's participation in an open emissions trading system, including key elements such as reporting, monitoring and compliance.